justnorriel/thefilezippr/README.md

-# thefilezippr - A Go-based File Zipping Tool
+# thefilezippr - A Go-based In-Memory File Zipping Tool

 `thefilezippr` is a simple web application built in Go that allows users to upload multiple files, zip them, and download the resulting `.zip` file.
-It is designed to be lightweight, easy to use, and deployable on modern hosting platforms.
+It is designed to be lightweight, easy to use, and deployable on modern hosting platforms like Vercel with no file system dependencies.

 ---